-- The Board of Directors shall enter into arrangements with a person carrying on the business of loan protection insurance for the purpose of providing insurance coverage on the liability of any Member of the Credit
+- The Board of Directors may enter into arrangements with a person carrying on the business of loan protection insurance for the purpose of providing insurance coverage on the liability of any Member of the Credit Union.

 Recovering loans from Members

 - The Board of Directors is responsible for ensuring that suitable policies and procedures are established to ensure the repayment of all debts due to the Credit Union.
 All sums due from any Member shall be recoverable from him or her, their executors or administrators, as a debt due to the Credit Union.